Learnware-LAMDA/Learnware/README.md

 ## Prepare Learnware

-In Learnware, each learnware is encapsulated in a `zip` package, which should contain at least the following four files:
+In the `learnware` package, each learnware is encapsulated in a `zip` package, which should contain at least the following four files:

 - `learnware.yaml`: learnware configuration file.
 - `__init__.py`: methods for using the model.